DGMO Language Reference

 [Group Name]

-[Group Name] | key: value
+[Group Name] key: value

 - Bracket-enclosed name

-- Optional pipe metadata (outside brackets)
+- Optional same-line metadata (outside brackets)

 - Indented content below belongs to the group